Hampstead and Westminster Hockey Club

 Division 1 South

-The Ladies 2s finished 2nd in the league, narrowly missing out on top spot and promotion to Division 1 South.
+The Ladies 2s finished 2nd in the league, narrowly missing out on top spot and promotion to EHL Division 1 South.

 Conference East